Challenged by electric cars, Brembo aims to put the brakes on noise

 “What people will look at is interiors, comfort, infotainment,” he said.

-Tiraboschi said the brake maker, which supplies premium brands such as Ferrari, Tesla, BMW and Mercedes as well as several Formula 1 teams, was looking at the auto sector for acquisitions.
+Tiraboschi said the brake maker, which supplies premium brands such as Ferrari (RACE.MI), Tesla (TSLA.O), BMW (BMWG.DE) and Mercedes (DAIGn.DE) as well as several Formula 1 teams, was looking at the auto sector for acquisitions.

 “We must complete the range of products we offer but that must be consistent with what we do,” he said, adding that Brembo’s search was focused on businesses including electronics, autonomous driving and infotainment.